dotlang/language/README.md

 Each source code file represents either an interface or class.
 What separates these two is that, an interface has no fieds or constructor, and all method are without body.
 Everything else is considered a class.

 Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
 There is an static instance for every class which will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).
+You can use class name to refer to it's statis instance: `auto x = MyClass`.

 *Notes:*
 - Note that you cannot have bodies only for some of the class methods (no abstract class).